GlassBricks/StagedBlueprintPlanning/README.md

-# 100% Blueprint planning
+# Staged blueprint planning.

-A factorio mod for designing staged blueprints for 100% speedrunning.
+A factorio mod for designing staged blueprints, e.g. for 100% speedruns.

-For more info, see the mod portal.
+For more info, see the mod portal (https://mods.factorio.com/mod/bp100).

 This uses: